-- Copying files and data
+Copying files and data

 Only files that have been provided directly from Anritsu or generated using Anritsu equipment should be copied to the instrument.

-All other required files should be transferred by means of USB or CompactFlash media after undergoing a thorough virus check.
+All other required files should be transferred by means of USB flash drive or CompactFlash media after undergoing a thorough virus check.

 Adding software

-- Adding software

 Do not download or install software that has not been specifically recommended or licensed by Anritsu.

-- Network connections

-Ensure that the network has sufficient anti-virus security protection in place.

-- Protection against malware (intentionally harmful software) and virus.
+- Network connections Ensure that the network has sufficient anti-virus security protection in - place.Protection against malware (malicious software such as viruses).

 This equipment runs on Windows Operating System.

-- To connect This equipment to network, the following is advised.
+To connect this equipment to network, the following is advised.

 - Activate Firewall.

 - Install important updates of Windows.

 - Use antivirus software.